natu-tech/docs/docs/explore-natu/economics.md

 \right.
 $$

----
-**NOTE**

-The periodicity of the distribution of the new tokens is monthly, but the amount of the transaction fees will be discussed in the Tundra era, see the **[roadmap](/roadmap/overview)**.

----

 ## Examples of reward calculation

 In the following, we report on the simulation of three scenarios.
 The purpose is to show the reward calculation on a clear path.
 In these examples we assume that we are in the first year since launch ( $t=1$ ), there are only 1,000 COUNs in the network ( $M = 1,000$ ) and the risk factor is 1 ( $r_{0,k} = 1$ ).
 We also consider that the distribution is 51% to landowners, 48.5% to Natu Foundation and 0.5% to the natuDAO.